 • QR Codes also have a higher data storage capacity than barcodes

 Most of the phones today come with an in-built QR Code scanner.
-In fact, all the iPhones have QR Code scanner in their phone’s native camera application.
+In fact, all the iPhones have a QR Code scanner in their phone’s native camera application.

 They just need to launch open their camera and hold it in front of the QR Code.
 And they get redirected to the required location on their phone’s maps application.